chrisdoherty4/tinkerbell-roadmap/design/230728_tinkerbell_workflow_execution.md

 Tink Server is responsible for controlling the flow of Workflows to Tink Agent.
 If Tink Server didn't have a record for an executing Workflow, or if an executing Workflows state was misrepresented on the Workflow resource, Tink Server may perform a double Workflow dispatch.

-If Tink Worker receives a second Workflow while currently executing a Workflow it will dispatch a Workflow rejection event.
+If Tink Worker receives a second Workflow while currently executing a Workflow it will dispatch a Workflow rejection event for the second Workflow.

 On receiving the Workflow rejection event Tink Server will transition the Workflow to a Pending state.
 The Workflow will not be scheduled again until a configurable period has elapsed.